 Buying and building a new home involves many steps that buyers need to consider.
-Our blog offers insights and answer to the questions that many of our buyers have, including steps like
+Our blog offers insights and answers to the questions that many of our buyers have, including steps like

 We’ve discussed what not to do.
 Let’s focus on some of the questions you should ask when shopping for a new home.

 One factor to consider is whether or not you need a guest bedroom on the main floor.
 This opens up possibilities for a combination office and guest bedroom or can be a great option for aging parents who may need first-floor accommodations.
-It also offers flexibility for homeowners as they age and no longer wish for a second-floor owner’s suite but who want to stay in their home.
-Eastwood offers several floor plans including the Charleston, Davidson, Hamilton, and Cypress plans with downstairs guest rooms that would fit these needs.
-Several spacious master-down and ranch-style plans could also suit this requirement.
+It also offers flexibility for homeowners as they age and no longer wish for a second-floor primary suite but who want to stay in their home.
+Eastwood offers several floor plans including the Charleston, Davidson, Hamilton, and Cypress with downstairs guest rooms that would fit these needs.
+Several spacious plans with a first-floor primary bedroom and ranch-style plans could also suit this requirement.

-A third floor or a finished basement also offer tons of space and can provide room for teen suites, media rooms, craft rooms, man caves, or even simply storage.
-A third car garage is also a great choice for larger families, or families with live-in parents, or homeowners with outdoors and sporting equipment, for example.
+A third floor or a finished basement also offers tons of space and can provide room for teen suites, media rooms, craft rooms, man caves, or even simply storage.
+A third-car garage is also a great choice for larger families, families with live-in parents, or homeowners with outdoor and sporting equipment, for example.
 Eastwood offers floorplans and communities with these options as well.

 Do you love spending time outdoors?
 If so, you will want to consider a home with a large patio (covered or uncovered) or perhaps a screened porch option.
 Both allow you to take advantage of the entertaining space outside of your home as well.